-Advanced Placement Studio Art: involves highly self-directed and independent students in self-selecting a discipline: either Drawing & Painting, 2-D Design (may include photography), or 3-D art.
-Students complete two 12 piece portfolios, one of which contains artworks representing a focused and unified "concentration".
-The other portfolio represents a variety and range of experience or "breadth".
+Advanced Placement Studio Art involves highly self-directed and independent students in self-selecting a discipline: either Drawing & Painting, 2-D Design (may include photography), or 3-D art.
+Students complete a portfolio consisting of two 12 piece collections, one of which contains artworks representing a focused and unified "concentration".
+The other collection represents a variety and range of experience or "breadth".
 All artwork must be original and explore concepts, personal ideas, feelings, or experiences communicated through the language of the visual arts.
 Student may complete portfolios and receive credit in another discipline by repeating the class as necessary.

-FVA2000 ADVANCED PLACEMENT (AP) ART HISTORY Grade 11-12 Year 1 credit
+FVA2000 ADVANCED PLACEMENT (AP) ART HISTORY

+Grade 1110 -12

-Prerequisite: Teacher Recommendation (see Mr. O'Connor) This course follows the College Board's guidelines in surveying the birth and development of architecture, sculpture, and painting from prehistoric to contemporary.
-Western art is emphasized, but non-European traditions are also included.
-The class employs acclaimed textbook, Gardner's Art Through the Ages and is fast paced and highly structured but remains open to all students interested in art, regardless of their
+Year 1 credit Prerequisite: Teacher Recommendation (see Instructor)

+This course follows the College Board's guidelines in surveying the birth and development of architecture, sculpture, and painting from pre-historic to contemporary.
+The class employs acclaimed textbook, Gardner's Art Through the Ages and is fast paced and highly structured but remains open to all students interested in art, regardless of their academic level.

-FVD1000DIRECTED STUDY IN ART PROBLEMSGrade 12YearPrerequisite:Consent of Instructor
+FVD1000 DIRECTED STUDY IN ART PROBLEMS Grade 10-12 1 credit Vear Prerequisite: Consent of Instructor

-Opportunity is provided for in-depth study in a selected mode of expression or research investigation, such as a third year in Sculpture or second year of Art History.
-Individual learning contracts are created with the instructor and may be adjusted throughout the year.
+Opportunity is provided for AP Studio Art students choosing the 2-year program - also other arrangements such as such as a third year in Sculpture or second year of Art History.
+Individual learning agreements are created with the instructor and may be adjusted throughout the year.

-CAREER AND TECHNICAL EDUCATION

-PROGRAM OF STUDY COMPLETERS
+CAREER AND TECHNICAL EDUCATION PROGRAM OF STUDY COMPLETERS